Ano Doliana: Greek revolution

 Bust of Nikitaras at the "Tsakonas" ravine, which was the main operations theater of the Battle of Doliana.

 During the Greek War of Independence, a battle against the Turks took place in the village on 18 May 1821, known as the Battle of Doliana which was victorious for the Greeks.

 In this battle, Nikitaras with 300 men, managed to repel 4.000 Turks that attacked the village with artillery.
 It was on this day that he took on the nickname "Turkophagos" which later accompanied him, because according to tradition many of the opponents died of his hands.
-At the entrance of Doliana and specifically at the point where the main battle unfolded, named "Tsakonas ravine", a honorable bust of Nikitaras has been erected.
+At the entrance of Doliana and specifically at the point where the main battle unfolded, named "Tsakonas ravine", an honorable bust of Nikitaras has been erected.

+During the later stages of the Revolution in July 1825, the troops of Ibrahim Pasha invaded the area.
+The local Greek forces put up resistance in what is known as the Second Battle of Doliana.
+Following the battle, Ibrahim's forces set fire to and destroyed a large portion of the settlement.

+In the post-revolutionary period (around 1826–1830), one of the earliest Lancastrian (mutual-teaching) schools in the region was established in Doliana to provide elementary education to the local children.

 Information

 Traditionally, the main repatriation of the inhabitants of Kato Doliana, as well as internal migrants and expatriates, takes place the week of the feast of Virgin Mary.
 Especially on the eve and on the day of 14 and 15 August, the concentration of Dolianites (as they call themselves) in the settlement is peaking.
 During this time folk festivals and other events take place, such as a traditional feast on the central square, movie screenings, as well as Youth Festivals at the chapel of Saint John located on a slope that faces the village.